Providing a safe, peaceful and loving place of refuge.

-We are so passionate to see women and women with children who have been directly affected by domestic violence walk in freedom.
+We are so passionate to see women and children who have been directly affected by domestic violence walk in freedom.

-Obi Nwana is married with two children and has considerable experience working with immigrant youth groups.
+Obi Nwana - Is married with two children and has considerable experience working with immigrant youth groups.
 Obi is an experienced corporate communications and social care worker and is currently a project worker with the Peter McVerry Trust.
-He holds a B.A in History, A Higher Diploma in Professional Social Care, A Diploma in Christian Ministry and a Certificate in counselling and psycotherapy.
+He holds B.A.
+Hist., H. Dip.
+Prof. Social Care; Dip.
+Christian Ministry and Cert. in Counselling and Psychotherapy.

 Dr David Weakliam - Is Director of the HSE Global Health Programme and has worked in global health and development for more than thirty years, including twelve years living in Africa and Asia.
 David currently manages collaboration programmes with Irish Aid and with Ministries of Health in Mozambique, Ethiopia, Sudan and Zambia.